Carrels and Study Spaces

 In addition to the reading room on the main level, Fine Arts Library has carrels in the stacks.
 Carrels are reserved for graduate students in the History of Art and Architecture Department.
 Users have access to wireless network connectivity in the carrels.
 Contact the FAL Circulation Desk by e-mail or by phone at 617-495-3374 for more information or to request a carrel.

-In addition to the main reading room on the first floor, Harvard-Yenching has carrels and a media viewing room.
+In addition to the third floor Reading Room for the special collections, main reading room on the first floor, Harvard-Yenching has carrels and a media viewing room.
 Users have access to both wired and wireless network connectivity.
 Wireless access is available in all spaces except for the stacks.

 There are study carrels throughout the stacks that are primarily intended for graduate students in the Department of East Asian Languages and Cultures and for Harvard-Yenching Institute scholars, but others may also request a carrel.
 Carrel assignments are usually made prior to the beginning of each semester, and up to two people are assigned to each carrel.
 To apply for carrel space, please e-mail.